JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 If you aren't familiar with this syntax `(v,o,f)-> circdraw("red")` its an "anonymous" function or sometimes called a lambda function.
 Basically a nameless function that is written on the spot in that line of code .
 One might as well use any other function `func` in place of it
-(which takes at least 3 arguments `v,o,f`).
+(which takes at least 3 arguments `video,object,frame`).
 Elsewhere in the docs/tutorials you will come across something of the form `Object( (args...) -> ("some code here") )`.
 This is [slurping](https://docs.julialang.org/en/v1/manual/faq/#The-two-uses-of-the-...-operator:-slurping-and-splatting) and is similar to packing `*args` in python.

 We created two objects `circobj` and `boxobj` . `circobj` ofcourse is a circle because its drawing function `(v,o,f) -> circdraw("red")`